 Excessive tension causes muscles to contract, which causes pain that is often felt around the spine.
 Yoga, meditation and other relaxation techniques can help reduce back pain by easing muscle tension.

-Although 90% of back pain can be treated with conservative methods, there are many cases when treatment from a professional back surgeon is required.
+Although 90% of back pain can be treated with conservative methods, there are many cases when treatment from professional Beverly Hills spine surgeons is required.
 For more information about chronic back pain, contact The Spine Institute Center for Spinal Restoration.
 Serving Los Angeles, Santa Monica and Beverly Hills, we invite you to reach out to us to request an in-person consultation – (310) 828-7757.